 It was Sunderland's first success in the play-offs in seven attempts, with them beating Sheffield Wednesday in the semi-finals and Wycombe Wanderers at Wembley.

 Despite recent darker times on the pitch, Sunderland are able to take a lot of pride in their academy.

 Jordan Henderson, who captained Liverpool to both the Premier League and Champions League titles came through the ranks at Sunderland, as did goalkeeper Jordan Pickford.

 Both players were important members of the England team that reached the World Cup semi-final in 2018 and the final of Euro 2020.

 Sunderland's Stadium of Light was initially a 42,000-seater and was later increased to 49,000.
 On 26 December 2018, they broke the League One attendance record with 46,039 fans attending a match against Bradford City.

-Sunderland's most famous rivalry is the Tyne-Wear derby against Newcastle United, who are currently a Premier League club managed by former Black Cats manager Steve Bruce.
+Sunderland's most famous rivalry is the Tyne-Wear derby against Newcastle United, and have a secondary rivalry with Middlesbrough.

 Sunderland were in a cycle of suffering major financial losses during Ellis Short's time at the club.
 However, he cleared the club's debts, which were over Â£100million, when he sold the club.

 Sunderland are believed to be largely debt-free under new owner Kyril Louis-Dreyfus, who has reinvested in Sunderland after the Stewart Donald, Charlie Methven, and Juan Sartori regime made large cut-backs at the club in an attempt to make it financially sustainable.